Trekking in Nepal in December

 - There will be fewer people queuing for hot showers.

-- Despite being winter, don’t be surprised by the greenery or flowers in the lower altitudes.
+- Despite winter, don’t be surprised by the greenery or flowers in the lower altitudes.

 - The open lodges in the higher altitudes are left to the employees during winter, while the owners go for warmer places such as Kathmandu, Pokhara, or Chitwan.

-- The employees get to keep the profit from food sales, and they only have to replace what they used.
+- The employees keep the profit from food sales and only have to replace what they used.
 Therefore, this is a way for the employees to supplement their low salaries.

-Can I do a high altitude trek in Nepal during December?
+Can I do a high-altitude trek in Nepal in December?

-A high altitude trek in Nepal is possible during December.
-The better time to do a high-altitude trek during winter is in December and January.
+A high-altitude trek in Nepal is possible during December.
+The better time to do a high-altitude tour during winter is in December and January.
 We do receive some precipitation for a few days every month.
 We have begun to receive more massive snowfalls during February and March than in the middle of winter.

 Dangers/Inconveniences of trekking in Nepal during winter.